momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part1.md

 1. Produce a *select features by expression* query.
 2. Produce a *select features by location* query.

+### Terms to know
+- FIPS code: A numbers which uniquely identifies a geographic unit such as a county or state.
+FIPS stands for *Federal Information Processing Standard*.
+State level FIPS codes have two digits while county level FIPS codes have five digits in which the first two digits are the state FIPS code.

 With QGIS, you can select features either by expression or by location.
 When you select features by expression, you are selecting a features of vector data based on a particular attribute such as all of the census block groups in a specific county.
 When you select features by location, you can select features of vector data based on their location, such as selecting all the cenus block groups that are contained within a St. Louis City polygon.
 Let's give both a try.

 #### Producing a select features by expression query